Prime7: 2010s

 On 25 September 2010, Prime began transmission of the new HD digital channel 7mate aimed at men 16–49.
 The first program to be broadcast was the drawn 2010 AFL Grand Final.
 On 15 January 2011, Prime Media Group reported that Prime and GWN were set to rebrand as Prime7 and GWN7 respectively.
 Their news bulletins had quickly changed their names to Prime7 News and GWN7 News, while 7two dropped the "Prime" logo on the multichannels.
 Prime and GWN relaunched on 16 January 2011 at 18:00 (6pm).
 Prime7 began broadcasting 4ME (then Television 4) on 18 September 2011 on LCN 64.
 Prime7 began broadcasting ishop TV on 30 April 2013 on LCN 65.

 Prime7 ceased to broadcast 4ME on 30 April 2016, due to financial problems.

 In December 2016, Prime7 transferred its playout facilities to MediaHub Australia located within the Sydney suburb of Ingleburn.
 The facility is a joint venture between public broadcaster Australian Broadcasting Corporation and rival regional network WIN Television.
 Network officials noted that its existing Canberra facilities cannot be upgraded with technological advancements, causing Prime7 to be incapable of relaunching its HD simulcast as well as introducing 7flix to its viewers.

-On 3 August 2017, 18 months after launching in metropolitan areas, Prime7 announced that it would carry 7flix to its regional stations in northern and southern New South Wales, regional Victoria and Mildura.
+On 3 August 2017, 18 months after launching in metropolitan areas, Prime7 announced that it would carry 7flix to its regional stations in northern and southern New South Wales, regional Victoria and Mildura from 3 September 2017.
 The channel became available on digital channel 66 in MPEG-4 format.
 On 15 January 2018, Prime7 quietly relaunched its primary HD service, Prime7 HD, on digital channel 60 in MPEG-4 format.